niklasinde/niklasinde.github.io/datascience/regression/simpleregression.md

 If we take -Y on both sides we get \\[X\beta-Y=\text{proj}_{Y}C(X)-Y\\] We see that $$\text{proj}_{Y}C(X)-Y \in C(A)^{\bot}$$.
 \newline
-And we know that the complement of the column space is the nullspace of the $A$.
+And we know that the complement of the column space is the null space of the $A$.
 (The compliment of the span of the column vectors is the null space of A)
 \\[Col(A)^\bot = Null(A)$$
 so the complement of the row space is (solution space of A is the col(A))
 \\[row(A)^\bot=N(A^T)$$ or the null space of the transpose of A.